 7. Your agent’s credibility

-By using an agent who knows what he/she is doing, your interests are well protected throughout the buying process.
+Using an agent who knows what he/she is doing protects your interests well throughout the buying process.

 It goes from negotiating with sellers about pricing and closing costs to knowing what sort of inspections you should request before making an offer and even understanding how imperative it is for you as a buyer to be flexible when moving into your new house.
 And remember, real estate agents are experts on the market in their local area, so it’s not wise for you to ignore their advice!